 Check out my other blog categories.

-Age of the Diary by Jasmine T. Cruz.
 If you like this post, please subscribe to this blog.
-Follow Ja on Twitter: ageofthediary.
+Ja is also on Twitter and Facebook, Tumblr, Bloglovin (for blog, for Tumblr).
 Email Ja at: firstname.lastname@example.org.

 Note: For some entries in this blog, a few names and details have been deliberately and willingly changed by the author.
 This is a personal decision made by the author for specific reasons known to her and is not an endorsement for censorship.

 All the opinions expressed in this page and in this blog are my own and do not represent the official stances of the companies, institutions, and organizations that I am affiliated with.
 Why?
 Because tangina, I’m a person.
 I’m not just a manifestation of corporate interests.
 I have an identity that is separate from my company because even if human beings are paid for a service by corporations, human beings are not owned by corporations.
 For my salary, masyadong mura ko naman binenta ang pagkatao ko.

 8 thoughts on “What do you love about second-hand books?”

 i’ve got a Booksale branch in my room (90% of my books are from booksale!)